Mark Gietzen: Other activities

-Gietzen is the director of the Christian Singles Information-exchange and was employed as a Boeing procurement quality auditor.
-He wrote a book titled Is it a Sin for a Christian to Be a Registered Democrat in America Today? and discussed it on a segment of the June 25, 2001 broadcast of Hannity and Colmes.
+Gietzen was the director of the Christian Singles Information-exchange and was previously employed as a Boeing procurement quality auditor.
+He wrote a book titled Is it a Sin for a Christian to Be a Registered Democrat in America Today? and discussed it on a segment of the June 25, 2001, broadcast of Hannity and Colmes.

 In July 1986, Mark Gietzen was charged with battery (spousal abuse) of his first wife.
 As a result of this crime he was placed on probation for twelve months, and subsequently was divorced.
 He affirmed these facts about his past in the course of a 1998 libel suit, which he lost, against State Senator Paul Feleciano.

 In 1990, Mark Gietzen's ex-wife wrote a letter which was notarized, explaining the circumstances.
 It was published in September 1992.
 In the letter, she explained that while she signed a criminal complaint against her husband in 1986, she did not give accurate or complete information about the event to the court.
 In her letter, she states that she had overdosed on drugs a few hours prior to the incident.
 Coming back into the house while still under the influence, she began destroying household objects.
 Gietzen's wife then physically attacked Gietzen himself by throwing household items at him, starting the incident.
 Immediately after the fight, she intentionally broke a window, injuring herself, while Gietzen and their children were in another room.
 The letter further indicated that prior to the incident, Gietzen had never once touched her in anger.
 In the letter, she stated that she regrets signing the criminal complaint against her ex-husband.

+Death

+Mark Gietzen died in a small plane crash in Nebraska, at the age of 69.
+The Cessna 172 he was piloting crashed on the evening of May 14, 2023, and he was pronounced dead on the afternoon of May 16, when the wreckage was found.
+Jalopnik noted a 2022 interview in which Gietzen stated that the cost of the recount for Value Them Both would hinder his plans to maintain the Cessna.